challamani/classification-decision-tree/README.md

 ### Classification Options

-The classification option is mandatory input to perform the multi-group on the given dataset and classification tree will get constructed accordingly.
+The classification option is mandatory input to perform the multi-group on the given dataset and the classification tree will be constructed accordingly.
 Note:
 1. We can create multiple classification options on a dataset, based on the cardinality of the dataset attributes and relationships
-2. Currently, this classification-tree project does support `atomic attribute` values (a flat dataset record), it doesn't support dataset(s) that contains a complex attribute values (object type)
+2. Currently, this classification-tree project does support `atomic attribute` values (a flat dataset record), but it doesn't support dataset(s) that contain a complex attribute values (object type)
-3. Dataset attribute that is belongs to `High cardinal number type, primitive list type and comma separated values` will support in the future for classification, this demands a logical reference nodes creation.
+3. Dataset attribute that belongs to `High cardinal number type, primitive list type, and comma separated values` will support in the future for classification, this demands a logical reference nodes creation.

 ## Dataset/Entity
-As this project supports any `flat dataset` classification (where all runtime attribute values are atomic), so not maintaining `Java pojo(s) or domain models` for deserializing the dataset records, using the Gson's JsonObject to store and retrieve the records.
+As this project supports any `flat dataset` classification (where all runtime attribute values are atomic), so not maintain `Java pojo(s) or domain models` for deserializing the dataset records, using the Gson's JsonObject to store and retrieve the records.

 An example rest-api call to create dataset records
 ```curl